Challenge

 Kittelson supported the City of Oakland through data collection, field observations, and engineering analyses to identify opportunities to right-size the roadway and improve safety.
 The team evaluated tools such as pedestrian scrambles, new bike lanes, and flexible space that could reduce excess pavement and return space to people walking—all at a low cost without major reconstruction.

 Throughout the process, Kittelson worked closely with the City’s Department of Transportation (OakDOT) and the East Bay Asian Local Development Corporation (EBALDC) to gather input from residents and businesses.
-Plan documents were prepared with Chinese annotations to support inclusive community engagement.
+Plan documents were prepared in Chinese and English to support inclusive community engagement.

 The Outcome